-Now appropriate traction is applied to the Hartman's pouch in lateral direction by the port 3 instrument, and this widens up the Calot's triangle.
-With a suitable instrument (preferably a Maryland introduced through the port 2), Calot's triangle dissection is done.
-The traction and dissection instruments are used interchangeably through the port 2 and 3 as per requirement.
-The rotational freedom of the port 3 around port 2 helps in traction and dissection to be done at various points and depth (However the rotation of the port should never be attempted with the instrument inside the port) (Figs 2 and 3).
-The cystic artery and duct is circumferentially skeletonized.
+Now appropriate traction is applied to the Hartman's pouch in the lateral direction by the port-3 instrument, and this widens up the Calot's triangle.
+With a suitable instrument (preferably a Maryland introduced through the port-2), Calot's triangle dissection is done.
+The traction and dissection instruments are used interchangeably through the ports 2 and 3 as per requirement.
+The rotational freedom of the port three around port 2 helps in traction and dissection to be done at various points and depth (However the rotation of the port should never be attempted with the instrument inside the port) (Figs 4 and 5).
+The cystic artery and duct are circumferentially skeletonized.
 With double clips placed on the body side and a single clip on the specimen side, both the structures are divided.
-This step is completed by traction through the port 3 instrument and clip application through port 2.
-With continued traction applied to the Hartman's pouch in the upward and right direction (this open up the interface between the gallbladder and the gallbladder fossa of the liver), the gallbladder is separated from the gallbladder fossa by electrodissection with an appropriate instrument (either a monopolar hook, Maryland or scissor).
-Before the final detachment of gallbladder from liver, the hemostasis of the gallbladder bed is achieved and the cystic pedicle (artery and duct) security is confirmed.
+This step is completed by traction through the port 3 instrument and clip application through porttwo.
+With continued traction applied to the Hartman's pouch in the upward and right direction (this open up the interface between the gallbladder and the gallbladder fossa of the liver), the gallbladder is separated from the gallbladder fossa by electro-dissection with an appropriate instrument (either a monopolar hook, Maryland or scissor).
+Before the final detachment of gallbladder from the liver, the hemostasis of the gallbladder bed is achieved, and the cystic pedicle (artery and duct) security is confirmed.
 The 5 mm port is now withdrawn and the specimen extracted through the epigastric port.
-Generous amount of peritoneal wash is given and 100 ml of normal saline mixed with bupivacaine is left in the subdiaphragmatic space.
-Pneumoperitonium is evacuated and the wounds closed in 2 layers.
+A generous amount of peritoneal wash is given, and 100 mL of normal saline mixed with bupivacaine is left in the subdiaphragmatic space.
+Pneumoperitoneum is evacuated, and the wounds closed in two layers.